It opens your abdomen (belly), where urine leaves your body.

-It is very important that you bathe every day.
+You must bathe every day.
 This will help keep your skin clean.

 Its bag system is waterproof.
 Keep your pouching system on while you shower, except on days when you change your pouching system.

-On days when you change your bagging system, you can remove the bagging system and shower without it, if you wish.
+On days when you change your bagging system, you can remove the bagging system and shower without it if you wish.
 Urine will continue to flow from your stoma while you bathe.